Find synonyms Find exact match

 ●We suggest initiating treatment with antimicrobial therapy for patients whose clinical and/or epidemiologic factors point to a high index of suspicion for GAS pharyngitis while laboratory results are pending (Grade 2B).
 (See 'Treatment' above.)

 ●Oral penicillin V is the agent of choice for treatment of GAS pharyngitis in many clinical settings given its proven efficacy, safety, narrow spectrum, and low cost.
 Amoxicillin is often used in place of oral penicillin in children, since the taste of the amoxicillin suspension is more palatable than that of penicillin (table 1).
-First-generation cephalosporins are an acceptable alternative to penicillin and amoxicillin in the setting of treatment failure or beta-lactam hypersensitivity.
+First-generation cephalosporins are an acceptable alternative to penicillin and amoxicillin, especially in the setting of treatment failure or beta-lactam hypersensitivity.
 (See 'Selection' above.)

 ●Although most patients improve clinically within the first few days of treatment, the conventional duration of oral antibiotic therapy is 10 days to achieve maximal pharyngeal GAS eradication rates.
 Intramuscular penicillin G benzathine may be administered to patients who cannot complete a 10-day course of oral therapy.
 (See 'Duration' above.)

 ●We suggest NOT treating with antibiotics for pharyngitis in the absence of positive diagnostic culture data (Grade 2C).
-We suggest erythromycin or azithromycin for treatment of pharyngitis due to A. haemolyticum (Grade 2C).
+We suggest erythromycin or azithromycin for treatment of pharyngitis due to Arcanobacterium haemolyticum (Grade 2C).
 (See 'Antibiotics for other organisms' above.)

 ●In general, test of cure is not necessary for asymptomatic patients or their close contacts following completion of a course of antimicrobial therapy, except in unique circumstances.
 (See 'Follow-up' above.)